KRAN4E/Specta_Eval.PCOCT-ENKI/README.md

 SUMMARY:

 This repository hosts a python program which evaluates spectra data in the context of the DATA4.ZERO-ENKI project.
 The project aims to image cross sections of medical microtubing via spectral data gathered by an optical device.
-The program

 PROJECT: